 If not, you can always spend five bucks and get one from Fiverr; but that could come later if you like.
 This Will Give Your Podcast That Polished Feel; which will make people want to listen again and again.
 The more places you post on, the greater traffic you will drive to your website.

-:
+Some of these places include:

 Stitcher, SoundCloud and many more Podcasting Directories; that may allow you to submit your Podcast for free.